 Hillary Clinton is a politician, public health activist, and former first lady.
-She was elected to the U.S. Senate in 2001 and the U.S. Secretary of State in 2009 and currently, she is running for the 2016 presidential candidacy.
+She was elected to the U.S. Senate in 2001 and the U.S. Secretary of State in 2009 and she ran for the 2016 presidential candidacy.
 Before all of that, Hillary grew up in this home, located in the Chicago Suburb of Park Ridge, IL.
 At Park Ridge Public School, she was a teacher's favorite and heavily involved in various extracurricular actives.
 In 1987, the family sold the house and moved to Arkansas.
 Today the house is privately owned, but visitors can see the building from the street.

 Patterson Township, OH